Vjerica Radeta: Warrant for arrest

-In January 2015, Radeta and two other members of the Radical Party (Petar Jojić and Jovo Ostojić) were charged with contempt of court by the ICTY for having allegedly "threatened, intimidated, offered bribes to or otherwise interfered with" witnesses in the trial of party leader Vojislav Šešelj.
+In January 2015, the International Criminal Tribunal for the former Yugoslavia charged Radeta and fellow Radical Party members Petar Jojić and Jovo Ostojić with contempt of court for having allegedly "threatened, intimidated, offered bribes to or otherwise interfered with" witnesses in the trial of party leader Vojislav Šešelj.
 According to Agence France Presse, Radeta was specifically accused of having "contacted a prosecution witness and [telling] him Šešelj's lawyers 'would help him' if he changed his testimony" in a contempt of court case against the Radical Party leader.
 The witness was described as having later received a monthly payment from the Radical Party and a list of questions and answers to memorize.

-The three accused SRS members declined to go to The Hague to face the charges, and the Belgrade Higher Court subsequently ruled that the country was not obligated to extradite them.
-The ruling indicated that Serbian law only requires the extradition of persons accused of serious offences such as war crimes, not those accused of contempt of court or other comparatively minor crimes.
-The tribunal continued to demand that the three Radicals be extradited, arguing that Serbia's existing legal framework could not be used as an excuse for non-compliance and urging the country to change its legislation to comply with the arrest warrants.
+The three accused SRS members declined to go to The Hague to face the charges, and the Belgrade Higher Court later ruled that the country was not obligated to extradite them, determining that Serbian law only requires the extradition of persons accused of serious offences such as war crimes, not those accused of contempt of court or other comparatively minor crimes.
+The ICTY continued to demand that the three Radicals be extradited, arguing that Serbia's existing legal framework could not be used as an excuse for non-compliance and urging the country to change its legislation to comply with the arrest warrants.
 Foreign affairs minister Ivica Dačić responded in August 2016 that Serbia's law on extraditions had been adopted by the Serbian parliament in cooperation with international agencies, that no objections were raised at the time, and that the tribunal had no authority to propose changes.

 In March 2017, Interpol issued high-priority red notices for the arrests of Radeta and her two colleagues.
-Rasim Ljajić, a deputy prime minister of Serbia, responded by stating that, "There is a Serbian court ruling that they will not be surrendered.
+Rasim Ljajić, a deputy prime minister of Serbia, responded by stating, "There is a Serbian court ruling that they will not be surrendered.
 There is no legal ground for this [extradition], and we have to respect the conclusions of the independent judicial authorities."

 With the wrapping up of the ICTY in December 2017, the case was transferred to the International Residual Mechanism for Criminal Tribunals (IRMCT).
-The matter remains unresolved as of 2022.
-Both Radeta and Jojić continued to serve in the national assembly until 3 August 2020.
+The matter remains unresolved as of 2025.
+Both Radeta and Jojić continued to serve in the national assembly until the end of their terms in 3 August 2020.
 Ostojić died of natural causes in June 2017 without having been arrested or extradited.

 In December 2020, the IRMCT reiterated its demand that Radeta and Jojić be extradited to The Hague.
 In June of the following year, Serbian president Aleksandar Vučić reaffirmed his government's view that the decision of the Belgrade Higher Court was binding and that the two accused would not be extradited.